The HOOSAC TUNNEL

 (postcard view)

-These are the remains of the first attempt to tunnel into the Hoosac Mountain (2006)
+These are the remains of the first attempt to bore the east portal, located to the left of the final portal (2006)